AdobeDocs/adobeio-console/services.md

 ## Insights

-Adobe Developer Console automatically generates valuable insights related to API and runtime usage for each enterprise project (or for each workspace when working in a templated project).
+Adobe Developer Console automatically generates valuable insights related to API and Runtime usage for each enterprise project (or for each workspace when working in a templated project).

-API insights are also generated for personal projects, however because Runtime cannot be added to personal projects, there are no runtime usage insights available.
+API insights are also generated for personal projects, however because Runtime cannot be added to personal projects, there are no Runtime usage insights available.

 To learn more about insights, read the [insights overview](insights.md).